Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

+Zhou, J., Roy, A., Gupta, S., Weitekamp, D., & MacLellan, C.J.
+(2026).
+When Should Users Check?
+A Decision-Theoretic Model of Confirmation Frequency in Multi-Step AI Agent Tasks.
+In _Proceedings of the 2026 CHI Conference on Human Factors in Computing Systems (CHI '26)_. [(pdf)][zhou-chi-26]

 Li, Z., Hammad, N., Zhang, Q., Wang, C., & Harpstead, E. (2025).
 Vertical Farm: A Unified Testbed to Address Challenges in Human-Agent Teaming Research.
 In _Proceedings of the 13th International Conference on Human-Agent Interaction_ (pp. 421-423). [(pdf)][li-hai-2025]

 Weitekamp, D. (2025).
 CORGI: Efficient Pattern Matching With Quadratic Guarantees.
 In _Proceedings of the Twelfth Annual Conference on Advances in Cognitive Systems_. [(pdf)][weitekamp-acs-25]